ronnel132/pintos/README.md

-Caltech CS124 - PintOS
+Pintos - Caltech CS124
 =====

 CS124 team repo -- Ronnel Boettcher | Aleksander Bello | Archan Luhar

-Our (somewhat buggy) PintOS implementations.
+Our (somewhat buggy) Pintos implementations.
 Do not use this code as your own, unless you enjoy getting BOC'd and debugging race conditions.